ernestcky/hahaha123/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-##Usage
+## Usage
 1. When you navigate to the web, you will see the homepage with no post at first.

 ![Alt Text](https://imgur.com/oTuM0Mk.jpg)

 2. Register an account.

 ![Alt Text](https://imgur.com/Kja6zNy.jpg)

 3. Login your account.

 ![Alt Text](https://imgur.com/xV47Aw4.jpg)

 4. Press `New Post` and input the `title` and `content` of your post.

 ![Alt Text](https://imgur.com/BE3wAWU.jpg)

 5. After you press `submit`, you will see the post you just submitted.

 ![Alt Text](https://imgur.com/njRcD1g.jpg)

 6. Navigate to the post by clicking the row displaying the post, then you can reply to the post.

 ![Alt Text](https://imgur.com/4qK9A5J.jpg)

 7. The reply has been posted.

 ![Alt Text](https://imgur.com/0QprmoE.jpg)

-8. Logout and registering another account, and then you can reply and upvote a comment
+8. Logout and registering another account, and then you can reply and upvote a comment.

 ![Alt Text](https://imgur.com/247j1b2.jpg)

 9. Have fun and enjoy chatting in the course forum!

 ![Alt Text](https://imgur.com/XGZClg4.jpg)